Vaginal Yeast Infection

 Factors That Can Make You More Prone to a Yeast Infection:

 - Use of antibiotics

 - Tight, non-breathing clothing

 - Nylon underwear, pantyhose, wet bathing suits or damp workout wear

-- Perfumed soaps, bubble baths or douching may cause vaginal irritation and upset the normal balance
+- Heavily perfumed soaps, bubble baths or douching may cause vaginal irritation and upset the normal balance

 Having a VYI is normal.
 About 75% of women will experience it at least once in their lives, while many women may suffer from recurrent VYIs.

 If you've never had a VYI before and you think you may have one, visit your doctor.
 Once you recognize your symptoms and you know they’re not serious, we’ll help you to deal with the vaginal yeast infection independently at home.
 A VYI doesn’t take long to clear up once you’ve started treatment.